“Wonderful. I was sorry to see it end. How they could get such a high quality group of performers in such a small venue is amazing.”

 It is with great pleasure that we bring these important works to life and we hope that you can help us with your donation.

-You may either give directly online at https://www.fracturedatlas.org/site/fiscal/profile?id=15093 or send a check to Eliza O’Malley made out to “Fractured Atlas” with “Berkeley Chamber Opera” in the subject line to 2501 Carquinez Avenue, El Cerrito, CA 94530.
+You may either give directly online at Fractured Atlas or send a check to Eliza O’Malley made out to “Fractured Atlas” with “Berkeley Chamber Opera” in the subject line to 2501 Carquinez Avenue, El Cerrito, CA 94530.

 Salvatore Atti and Geoffrey Di Giorgio

-In an update Salvatore let us know that he’s been awarded a principle tenor role in a workshop of Jake Heggie’s new opera If I Were You for this January at the SF Opera House.
+In an update: Salvatore was awarded a principle tenor role in a workshop of Jake Heggie’s new opera If I Were You at the SF Opera House.
+He was also given a spot with the prestigious Merola program at the SF Opera.

 Di Giorgio offered this praise for BCO: